 IHP-323: Health Aspects of Human Sexuality

-This course will provide an introduction to recent findings on the study of human sexual behavior, with emphasis on the interaction between psychological, social, and biological factors.
+This course will introduce recent findings on the study of human sexual behavior, with emphasis on the interaction between psychological, social, and biological factors.
 Topics include sexual differentiation and development, the sexually transmitted infections and HIV, sexual orientation, and patterns of sexual behavior.
 Students will receive an overview of the dynamics of human sexuality, specifically, examining the influence and importance of human sexuality as it relates to individuals, communities, and global populations with specific aim towards health promotion activities.

 IHP-325: Dimensions of Mental Health

-This course examines the comorbidity of mental and physical disorders, taking a lifespan epidemiological approach.
-The increasing complexity in the field of mental health with clients that live and work in the community with a variety of disorders is explored.
-Emphasis is placed upon theories and empirical research clarifying comorbidities, risk factors, and mechanisms and strategies to help these individuals live productive and satisfying lives
+This course examines the comorbidity of mental and physical disorders, taking a life-span epidemiological approach.
+The increasing complexity in the field of mental health, with clients who live and work in the community with a variety of disorders, is explored.
+Emphasis is placed upon theories and empirical research clarifying comorbidities, risk factors, and mechanisms and strategies to help these individuals live productive and satisfying lives.

 PHE-101: Fundamentals of Public Health